 - Deborah’s Crazy Food Rule #2: I felt like I had to eat two slices of toast instead of one because the toaster had two slots.
 Maybe it was a habit.
 Maybe the toaster seemed incomplete with one empty slot.
 Either way, I had to tell myself that one piece of toast is perfectly fine.

 It took me over a year to overcome these rules.5 I went about it using baby steps and worked on loosening up one pesky food rule at a time.
 Instead of forcing myself to wait until lunch to eat, I began allowing myself a small mid-morning snack.
 I gave myself permission to eat a few extra nuts above and beyond a serving size.6 Rather than having a firm, one hour workout rule, I made an agreement with myself to stop 5 minutes early so I could understand that nothing awful would happen if I didn’t workout for a full 60 minutes.

 Once I allowed myself the gift of true flexibility and gave myself permission to eat in a way that honored my body, my food rules slowly began to fade.
-Thankfully, the wall of rules I had built for myself crumbled and has become part of my past.
+Thankfully, the wall of rules I had built for myself crumbled and is now part of my past.

 What crazy food rules did you follow while dieting?
 How did you escape them?
 Please share in the comment section below.

 4I also ignored how good exercise made me feel afterwards.
 It was all about the calories.
 Now I love the the endorphin rush!